 The Island of the Dolls: Where Silence Hangs from the Trees

-The island was never meant to be a shrine.
+The island was never intended to be a shrine.
 It became one through the life of a single man.

 A Solitary Caretaker and a Story That Was Never Meant to Spread